 As the coronavirus pandemic spreads, the government and a number of mortgage lenders are stepping in to provide relief measures for homeowners and renters.

 The COVID-19 outbreak has brought normal life to a screeching halt in the United States, prompting countless business closures and leaving millions of Americans suddenly out of work.

 To ease the financial strain, many federal agencies and private lenders are offering help to people having trouble paying their mortgages.
-States like Wisconsin and North Carolina, as well as cities like Miami, have also responded by suspending foreclosures and evictions.
-And Philadelphia and the state of Florida have extended deadlines for paying property taxes.
+States like Wisconsin and North Carolina, as well as cities like Miami, also responded by suspending foreclosures and evictions.
+And Philadelphia and the state of Florida extended deadlines for paying property taxes.

 If you’re having trouble paying your mortgage due to job loss or illness related to the coronavirus, assistance may be available.

 We’ve gathered info for you from a range of lenders — but first let’s walk through some basics.

 - Who owns your mortgage?

 - Federal mortgage debt relief